New Technique Produces Genetically Identical Stem Cells

 reprogrammed and screen for drug-like molecules that replace the

-potentially cancer-causing viruses used for reprogramming," adds
+potentially cancer-causing viruses used for reprogramming,

 Christopher Lengner, the other lead author and also a postdoctoral